frankiefab100/Tip-Calculator/README.md

 2. Open the files in your machine

-- Drag and drop the tip-calculator folder in [Visual Studio Code](https://code.visualstudio.com/).
+Drag and drop the tip-calculator folder in [Visual Studio Code](https://code.visualstudio.com/).
 Alternatively, Open the VS code editor and locate the folder.

 3. Start the web application

- - Click on **Go Live** widget located at the bottom of the VS Code workbench (status bar).
+Click on **Go Live** button located at the bottom of the VS Code workbench (status bar).

 ## License 📜